 - Can understand situations clearly & Objectively

-Be sure to talk to them privately, understand the way they think, and get them on board.
+Be sure to talk to them privately, understand how they think, and get them on board.

 A remote environment is very comfortable for introverts because it's less personal, and you're doing everything online.
 Yet, it still isn't perfect, and they can encounter a few issues along the way.

 Sometimes discussions can heat up.
 People start taking sides, talking aloud, or even shouting at each other.
-That's a nightmare for introverted people, and they will most likely feel powerless and cared.
+That's a nightmare for introverted people, and they will most likely feel powerless and scared.

 An easy way to prevent that is to create a box of ideas where everyone can contribute their opinion anonymously.
 Then, as a team leader, you can read it out loud, pick the best strategy, and make everyone happy.